CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 #### NET.1.1.A21 Separation of the management area
 It should be used throughout an out-of-band management to manage the infrastructure.
 All devices that are needed for the management of the IT infrastructure SHOULD be positioned in dedicated segments.
 Communication with these terminals SHOULD be controlled by a stateful packet filter (firewall).
 Communication from and to these management segments SHOULD be limited to the necessary management protocols with defined communication endpoints.

-The management area SHOULD include at least the following security segments, which SHOULD be further subdivided depending on the security policy and the requirements specification:
+The management area SHOULD include at least the following security segments, which SHOULD be further sub-divided depending on the security policy and the requirements specification:

-Segment (s) for IT systems responsible for authenticating and authorizing administrative communications,
+Segment (s) for IT systems responsible for the authentication and authorization of administrative communications,
 * Segment (s) for the administration of IT systems,
 * Segment (s) for monitoring and monitoring,
 * Segment (s) containing central logging including syslog server and SIEM server
-* Segment (s) of IT systems needed for basic management services
+* Segment (s) for IT systems needed for basic management services
 * Segment (s) for the management interface of the IT systems to be administered.
 The various management interfaces of the IT systems MUST be separated according to their purpose and their network placement via a stateful packet filter (firewall).
 The IT systems (management interface) in addition to the following affiliation SHOULD be separated via dedicated firewalls: